apluslms/a-plus/exammode/doc/UseCases.md

 Students
 --------

+### Periodically save answers as a draft

+When writing their answers to free-text exercsies, students would want their answers be saved automatically from time to time to prevent complete loss of answers in case of for example technical fault.

 ### See exam dates and locations

 - Students need to check when and where all possible exam sessions are held for the course